Troubleshooting managed node availability - AWS Systems Manager

 Note

 Some AWS managed Amazon Machine Images (AMIs) are configured to launch instances with SSM Agent preinstalled.
 (You can also configure a custom AMI to preinstall SSM Agent.)
-For more information, see Amazon Machine Images (AMIs) with SSM Agent preinstalled.
+For more information, see Find AMIs with the SSM Agent preinstalled.

 • For Amazon Elastic Compute Cloud (Amazon EC2) instances, you must attach an AWS Identity and Access Management (IAM) instance profile to the instance.
 The instance profile enables the instance to communicate with the Systems Manager service.
 If you don't assign an instance profile to the instance, you register it using a hybrid activation, which is not a common scenario.